sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 ### Resource configuration

-A resource configuration is used to define a [dlt resource](../../../general-usage/resource.md) for the data to be loaded from an API endpoint.
+A resource configuration is used to define a [data_load_tool resource](../../../general-usage/resource.md) for the data to be loaded from an API endpoint.
 It contains the following key fields:

 - `endpoint`: The endpoint configuration for the resource.
 It can be a string or a dict representing the endpoint settings.
 See the [endpoint configuration](#endpoint-configuration) section for more details.
 - `write_disposition`: The write disposition for the resource.